mbates/Example/README.md

 ## Example Symfony2 / AngularJS Apps

 ### Install Symfony
+- Copy symfony/app/config/parameters.dist.yml to symfony/app/config/parameters.yml and update the details in the file.
-Globally install composer https://getcomposer.org/doc/00-intro.md then run this from the symfony directory
+- Globally install composer https://getcomposer.org/doc/00-intro.md then run this from the symfony directory

 ```
 composer install